robusta-dev/robusta/docs/catalog/sinks/index.rst

    Opsgenie
    VictorOps
    PagerDuty
+   webex

-Playbooks results (findings) can be sent to one or more sinks (destinations).
+Playbooks results (findings), can be sent to one or more sinks (destinations).
 Findings will be automatically formatted in a way that makes sense for each sink.

 Supported sinks